AnujDasari01/actiTIME-test-framework-1/README.md

 5. Grid - This folder contains the node json config files to run in grid.

 6. ExcelLib - This folder contains the XMLFlag and TestData excel sheets.
-    a.
-TestData sheet is used to set the test data for the scripts that are being automated.
+    a.**TestData** sheet is used to set the test data for the scripts that are being automated.
-    b.
-XMLFlag sheet is used to set the test scripts that have to be automated or run.
+    b.**XMLFlag** sheet is used to set the test scripts that have to be automated or run.

-7. PropertiesFiles - This folder contains the property files - GeneralEnvProperties, StandAloneEnvProperties and GridEnvProperties.
+7. PropertiesFiles - This folder contains the property files - StandAloneEnvProperties and GridEnvProperties.
     a.**StandAloneEnvProperties** -  Contains properties to run scripts on desktop and device browser.
     b.**GridEnvProperties** - Contains properties to run scripts in parallel using grid.